 "Narui didn't quite have it yet," Inoichi said, "but Kabushi … there was a distinctive pattern in his pauses and the way he squirmed around my questions.
 I almost didn't notice because of how familiar it was; his technique – not completely, because I'm sure some of it was his own style developed over the years – but the base structure of it was exactly the same as those taught to our shinobi in Konoha."
 The blond paused for a second, before finishing confidently, even over the confusion in his voice, "and if I'm certain about anything, the man was instinctively using them."

-The blond's declaration drew more unanswered questions, and added what seemed like even more unnecessary confusion the unfinished riddle that shrouded over the two travelers.
-Yet there was a slight niggling sensation, ever-fleeting whenever he tried to grasp at it, at the back of the Hokage's mind that was desperately trying to get his attention.
+The blond's declaration drew more unanswered questions, and added what seemed like even more unnecessary confusion to the unfinished riddle that shrouded over the two travellers.
+Yet there was a slight niggling sensation, ever-fleeting whenever he tried to grasp at it, at the back of the Hokage's mind, that was desperately trying to get his attention.

 Inoichi continued on, "If you wish for me to continue interrogation them, I'm afraid working at Kabushi might be harder than we expected.
 It would be a lot easier to try to crack the boy first."
 Even as stoically as the blond said those words, there was an apologetic undertone to them that the Hokage could definitely pick out.
 If Konoha was known for anything, it was the kindness they looked after and brought up their children, and Narui, while under suspicion, had still been accepted as a member- as child - of Konoha.

-Sarutobi shook his head.
-"Narui is a shinobi," the man said clearly, "The moment he accepted his headband, he accepted all of the dangers that the path entitled."
+Hiruzen shook his head.
+"Narui is a shinobi," the man said clearly, "The moment he accepted his headband, he accepted all of the dangers that path entailed."
 Not that the idea pleased the Hokage any more than it did for the blond.
 The old man pondered his choices on how to proceed.
-A little while later, Sarutobi took a slow puff of his pipe in a way that almost seemed like he was stalling for time as the old man stared to the side at the large pane windows in the Hokage office.
-Sarutobi sighed softly to himself before turning determinately towards his shinobi.
+A little while later, Hiruzen took a slow puff of his pipe in a way that almost seemed like he was stalling for time as the old man stared to the side at the large pane windows in the Hokage office.
+Hiruzen sighed softly to himself before turning determinately towards his shinobi.
 "Inoichi, I give you permission to use your mind jutsu," he said.

 The Head Interrogator in front of the old man paused for a mere second.
 "If that is your command."

-"It is," Sarutobi nodded in finality.
+"It is," Hiruzen nodded in finality.
 "These two clearly are not willing to divulge any more information willingly.
-Narui may crack eventually if given more time to work on him, but…" But Sarutobi didn't want to break the cheerful blond into a mess of shattered shards.
-The boy would heal in due time, but Sarutobi would never forgive himself if whatever information they had learned in the meantime lead nowhere but towards their innocence.
-Forcing their way into Narui and Kabushi's minds were a violation of privacy, that was for certain, but it was better than letting them suffer in the capable hands of the Torture and Interrogation Squad for months more (and Sarutobi was certain it would take that long, taking into account how tight-lipped the two were).
+Narui may crack eventually if given more time to work on him, but…" But Hiruzen didn't want to break the cheerful blond into a mess of shattered shards.
+The boy would heal in due time, but Hiruzen would never forgive himself if whatever information they had learned in the meantime lead nowhere but towards their innocence.
+Forcing their way into Narui and Kabushi's minds were a violation of privacy, that was for certain, but it was better than letting them suffer in the capable hands of the Torture and Interrogation Squad for months more (and Hiruzen was certain it would take that long, taking into account how tight-lipped the two were).

 "I understand," Inoichi bowed, "When shall I perform my jutsu?"

-Kakashi didn't know how many days had passed since he'd been forced to sit in the ever-dimly lit cell he was held in.
-His mental clock told him it was likely starting on the fourth day, but without a window or natural sunlight, it was merely a guess on his part.
+Kabushi didn't know how many days had passed since he'd been forced to sit in the ever-dimly lit cell he was held in.
+His mental clock told him it was likely starting on the fourth day, but without a window or natural sunlight, it was merely guesswork on his part.

-Kakashi didn't even knew if he could speculate how much longer they would keep him and Naruto in these cells.
+Kabushi didn't even know if he could speculate how much longer they would keep him and Naruto in these cells.
 It was clearly not over yet.
-Kakashi was starting to wonder if perhaps telling them the truth, no matter how much more illogical it sounded than the lies he had planned, was the only way the T and I unit would let them go.
-Kakashi didn't want to spend any more time imprisoned in the dark, without a clue as to how Naruto was doing.
-And not to mention, they, with all their knowledge of the future (or should Kakashi be calling it a "likely" future now since things weren't completely the same anymore?), could get nothing done locked up, after all.
+Kabushi was starting to ponder if perhaps telling them the truth, no matter how much more illogical it sounded than the lies he had planned, was the only way the T and I unit would let them go.
+Kabushi didn't want to spend any longer imprisoned in the dark, without a clue as to how Naruto was doing.
+And not to mention, they, with all their knowledge of the future (or should Kabushi be calling it a "likely" future now since things weren't completely the same anymore?), could get nothing done locked up, after all.

-Kakashi eyes suddenly darted towards the entrance of the holding cell, hearing vibrating echoes of footsteps shuffling towards him.
-The man steeled himself, realising he was going to be lead to yet another interrogation.
-The time-traveler raised his head to look up from the sitting position he was in to meet the eyes of the new arrival, only to freeze momentarily when his grey-blue eyes were greeted with bright sunshine blond hair instead of the expected cold ceramic mask.
+Kabushi eyes suddenly darted towards the entrance of the holding cell, hearing vibrating echoes of footsteps shuffling towards him.
+The man steeled himself, realising he was going to be led to yet another interrogation.
+The time-traveller raised his head to look up from the sitting position he was in to meet the eyes of the new arrival, only to freeze momentarily when his grey-blue eye was greeted with bright sunshine blond hair instead of the expected cold ceramic mask.

-Instinctively, from his ingrained habits, Kakashi leaped up from his seat to military attention.
+Instinctively, from his ingrained habits, Kabushi leaped up from his seat to military attention.

 Cerulean eyes bore steadily on him.
 "Kabushi," Minato greeted softly, a tired drag in his tone.

-"Minato-san," Kakashi said.
-The time-traveler discreetly shifted his weight, moving to stand into a less strict posture, trying to ignore the sense of unease building inside as his former sensei kept quiet.
+"Minato-san," Kabushi said.
+The time-traveller discreetly shifted his weight, moving to stand into a less strict posture, trying to ignore the sense of unease building inside as his former sensei kept quiet.
 "Why are you here?"
-Kakashi finally asked.
+Kabushi finally asked.